lo1gr/interview_questions/probability.md

 Each blue-eyed islander knows from looking around the island that there are 99 other people with blue eyes and 100 people with brown eyes.
 But because they cannot depart the island without being certain, they cannot begin the process of leaving until the guru speaks, and common knowledge is attained.
 Without knowing that everyone knows that everyone knows that there is at least one person with blue eyes, they cannot leave.

 However people with brown eyes cannot leave.

+### 26. a player is randomly dealt a sequence of 13 cards from a deck of 52 cards.
+All sequences of 13 cards are equally likely.
+In an equivalent model, the cards are chosen and dealt one at a time.
+When choosing a card, the dealer is equally likely to pick any of the cards that remain in the deck
+a) if you dealt 13 cards, what is the probability that the 13th card is a king:

+Since we are not told anything about the first 12 cards that are dealt, the proba that the 13th card is a King is the same as the proba that the first card dealt or in fact any particular card dealt is a King, = 4/52

+### 27. Fair six sided die is rolled 6 times.
+Proba of getting all outcomes as unique?
+6/6 * 5/6 * 4/6 * 3/6 * 2/6 * 1/6

+### 28. A group of 60 students is randomly split into 3 classes of = size.
+All partitions are =ly likely.
+Jack and Jill are 2 students belonging to that group.
+What is the probability that Jack and Jill will end up in the same class?
+19/59

+### 29. If you had 3 coins where you get $1 for all HHH or all TTT or lose $1 otherwise, would you play the game?
+How about if you can re-flip one coin?